NSO Group: WhatsApp lawsuit

 In May 2019, messaging service WhatsApp alleged that a spyware injection exploit targeting its calling feature was developed by NSO.
 Victims were exposed to the spyware payload even if they did not answer the call.
 WhatsApp told the Financial Times that "the attack has all the hallmarks of a private company known to work with governments to deliver spyware that reportedly takes over the functions of mobile phone operating systems."
 NSO denied involvement in selecting or targeting victims, but did not explicitly deny creating the exploit.
 In response to the alleged cyberattack, WhatsApp sued NSO under the Computer Fraud and Abuse Act and other US laws in a San Francisco court on October 29.
 WhatsApp stated that the exploit targeted 1,400 users in 20 countries, including "at least 100 human-rights defenders, journalists and other members of civil society".
 WhatsApp alerted the 1,400 targeted users.
 In at least one case, the surveillance was authorized by a judge.

 NSO employees had complained to WhatsApp about improved security, according to the court filings by WhatsApp and its parent company Facebook:

-In April 2020, NSO group blamed its government clients for the hacking of 1,400 WhatsApp users, including journalists and human rights activists.
+In April 2020, NSO Group blamed its government clients for the hacking of 1,400 WhatsApp users, including journalists and human rights activists.
 However, the firm did not disclose the names of the clients which, as Citizen Lab stated, include authorities in Saudi Arabia, UAE, Bahrain, Kazakhstan, Morocco, and Mexico.
 In court filings WhatsApp alleged that its investigation showed that the hacks originated from NSO Group servers rather than its clients'.
 WhatsApp said "NSO used a network of computers to monitor and update Pegasus after it was implanted on users' devices.
 These NSO-controlled computers served as the nerve centre through which NSO controlled its customers' operation and use of Pegasus."
 WhatsApp said that NSO gained "unauthorised access" to WhatsApp servers by reverse-engineering the WhatsApp app to be able to evade security features.
 NSO responded "NSO Group does not operate the Pegasus software for its clients".

+In July 2024, The Guardian reported that the Israeli government had seized documents from NSO's offices in July 2020 in an apparent effort to block the disclosure of information about Pegasus during the WhatsApp lawsuit.

+In December 2024, US District Judge Phyllis Hamilton found NSO liable for unlawfully exploiting a vulnerability in WhatsApp to install spyware on users' phones, and in May 2025 the jury in the case ruled that NSO owed Meta Platforms, the owner of WhatsApp, $168 million in damages; Hamilton later reduced the amount owed to around $4 million.
+In October 2025, a court in the United States mandated that the NSO Group cease the utilization of its spyware on WhatsApp, referencing direct and irreparable damage as the basis for this decision.